 The home’s vacuum cleaner was about as effective as the vinegar solution, which is to say, not at all.
 My son Aren thought he solved the problem when he opened the appliance and found it filled with dust from the previous tenant.
 But even after we emptied it, the vacuum cleaner didn’t work right.
 We had to remove crumbs and dust particles by hand.

 The house was showing its age in other ways.
 Maybe the bulbs were just old, but they burned out constantly.
 I thought it might be an issue with the wiring in the almost 50-year-old home.
 Within a few months, we had depleted the owner’s supply of light bulbs.
 We simply stopped using some lights.

 The owner must have known about these challenges but never told me about them.

 The owner tried to repair the internet connection, but no matter how often he called the phone company, the wireless signal remained sluggish.
 A technician showed up and made some adjustments.
-This is what the routers next to the living room sofa looked like after he left:

 The owners had an annual contract with a window cleaning company to clean the exterior windows in a vain effort to remove the red dust.
 But after the cleaners showed up to do the work, one of the shades would not go down.

 You can probably guess where this is going.